Quantifying Adaptability in Pre-trained Language Models with 500 Tasks: Introduction

 \textbf{Distribution matching}: In models fine-tuned on datasets exhibiting a distribution of acceptable answers (e.g.,\ translating ungendered pronouns into gendered ones), do model predictions match these distributions?
 We find that \textbf{LMs are often unable to match label distributions in datasets used for adaptation}.
 In particular, when labels in the fine-tuning dataset are drawn from a uniform mixture of labels from two tasks (e.g.,\ labeling half of the words with their \textit{antonym} and half with their \textit{synonym}), models disproportionately assign mass to labels from the task that is easier to learn.

 Each of these forms of adaptability corresponds to a central challenge in NLP: reliable updating of deployed models, composition of previously learned skills, and fair and predictable output from models trained on curated data.
-Our study of composition has a direct analog in previous studies of generalization at the example level~\cite{lake2018generalization,NEURIPS2020_ruis,kim-linzen-2020-cogs,keysers2020measuring}.
-Memorization and distribution matching, however, are nontrivial only in the context of adaptation, and are currently quite poorly studied.
+Our study of memorization, composition, and distribution matching have direct analogs to previous studies of sample expressivity~\cite{DBLP:conf/iclr/ZhangBHRV17}, compositional generalization~\cite{lake2018generalization,kim-linzen-2020-cogs,keysers2020measuring}, and calibration~\cite{10.5555/3305381.3305518}.
+However, we study these phenomena at the task level, rather than the example level.
 Our experiments highlight important qualitative differences between current adaptation paradigms; identify several novel challenges for LM adaptation, and offer a new benchmark for approaches aimed at meeting these challenges.